 The last 35 km drive to Tiebele was on heavily rutted dirt road so the entire drive from Ouaga took 4 hours each way.

 The Kassena habitat is entirely built with local materials: earth, wood and straw.
 The huts have no foundation, the walls are raised in shaped earth.
-The earth mixed with fibers and cow dung is moistened to an ideal state of plasticity, allowing almost vertical surfaces to be shaped, much like large pottery is shaped.
-The rate of construction is 4 to 5 layers per day, i.e. approximately 30 cm. the height of the box can reach ten benches of banco and the thickness 20 to 15 cm.
+The earth mixed with fibres and cow dung is moistened to an ideal state of plasticity, allowing almost vertical surfaces to be shaped, much like large pottery is shaped.
+The rate of construction is 4 to 5 layers per day, i.e. approximately 30 cm.
+The height of the box can reach ten benches of banco and the thickness is 20 to 15 cm.
 Today this technique is replaced by the use of molded mud bricks (adobes) with walls resting on large stone foundations.
 The flat roof system is developed in Kassena architecture.
-After building, the woman applies a mural decoration with variable patterns and techniques, which reinforces the protection of the constructions.
-It is a very old practice that dates back to the 16th century AD.
+After building, the woman applies a mural decoration with variable patterns and techniques.
+It is an old practice that dates back to the 16th century AD.

 The Kassena are among the oldest ethnic groups in Burkina Faso.
 The origin of the chiefdom of Tiébélé, the most important of Kassongo, dates back to the 16th century.